Convert PowerPoint Presentations to TIFF in Java

 }

-Convert PowerPoint to TIFF with Custom Image Pixel Format
+Convert a Presentation to TIFF with Custom Image Pixel Format

-This Java code shows you how to convert PowerPoint to TIFF image with custom pixel format:
+This code demonstrates how to convert a PowerPoint presentation to a TIFF image with a custom pixel format:

-// Instantiates a Presentation object that represents a Presentation file
+// Instantiate the Presentation class that represents a presentation file (PPT, PPTX, ODP, etc.).

 try {